kdoore/CS2335-Gitbook/class-code-examples/levelmanager-final.md

     - **PlayerController: onPlayerDied** - Listener: ReloadMiniGame( )
     - **PlayerController: onPlayerReachExit** - Listener: NextLevel( )

 - **Event Publisher** OnMiniGameEnd  - Listener: MiniGState

+ You must add your custom code for Level3
+ You must modify MiniGState, and EndState to show consequences for the miniGame.

 ```java